2 Peter 1

 19We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: 20Knowing this first, that no prophecy of the scripture is of any private interpretation.
 21For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.

 The day star is the morning star - the last and brightest star visible before dawn breaks.
-Peter is saying: you have the eyewitness account of the Transfiguration.
-But you also have something else: the prophecies that pointed to Christ.
+Peter is saying: you have the eyewitness account of the Transfiguration, and you have the prophecies that pointed to Christ.
 They shine like a lamp in a dark place, giving you light to walk by, until the day actually dawns - until Christ appears in glory.
 Then the day star - Christ Himself - will arise in your hearts.
-You will know Him not through the written word, but face to face.
+You will know Him face to face.